 The breed has a keen nose that can be put to good use in many tasks typically associated with “tougher” dogs.
 For example, Golden Retrievers regularly work in search and rescue, and they have been quite successful at drug and explosive detection.

 No breed loves people more than the Golden Retriever does.
 He wins friends wherever he goes through his sweet nature and his perpetually wagging tail.
 Although he never meets a man he doesn’t like, he is a loyal dog who loves to spend quality time with his own family.
 Most Golden Retrievers are happiest indoors, where they can join in any activity taking place.
+He will be rambunctious as a youngster, but he is not at all willful, and will readily learn not to destroy personal property if provided with sufficient exercise.
+Channel his energy into learning manners, tricks, and games involving retrieving.
+He loves to please his people and will soak up all that you can teach him.

 The Golden Retriever is ideally suited to homes with children, as he can tolerate the roughest antics with grace and is always ready for a game, particularly a game of fetch.
 Likewise, he is reliable in the company of dogs, cats, and most other pets.